b-kolar/b-kolar/README.md

 ### Hi there 👋

+I'm Brontë, a Czech-Canadian student in the MEng Bioengineering program at UC Berkeley.
+I completed my BSc in Computer Engineering in the Netherlands at TU Delft and I'm passionate about using computer science to solve problems in biology!

 <!--
 **b-kolar/b-kolar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...